-Proposition 3 (Pyramiding).
+Lemma 2 (Pyramiding).
 Suppose asset z can be used to issue contracts that can be used as collateral.
-Then, generically, no agent will buy z and issue a contract that cannot be used as collateral.
+Then no agent will buy z and issue a contract that cannot be used as collateral.
 In equilibrium, agents holding fundamental assets will issue contracts that can be pyramided to issue more contracts.